mihn/PGo-CalcaBotaBotaCalca/README.md

     Appraise the pokémon

-### Ruleset examples
+### Ruleset Examples

 **Check [docs/actions](docs/actions) for fully featured examples.
 Also, check [ACTIONS.md](docs/actions/ACTIONS.md) for a sorting table of special characters, for those who'd like to sort by A-Z in a custom order.**

-1. Faster rename run by skipping rename on pokémon with <90% IVs.
+1. Faster rename run by skipping renaming pokémons with less than 90% IVs.
 Rename any pokémon that failed to scan as ".FAILED" so you know which ones failed to scan, and which ones are skipped as trash.
     ```yaml
     actions:
       - conditions: